tommyrobot666/superneuromat/README.md

 ## Installation
-1. Install using `pip install superneuromat`
+1. Install the original using `pip install superneuromat`
-2. Update/upgrade using `pip install superneuromat --upgrade`
+2. Update/upgrade the original using `pip install superneuromat --upgrade`

 The [installation guide](https://ORNL.github.io/superneuromat/guide/install.html)
 covers virtual environments, faster installation with uv, installing support for CUDA GPU acceleration, and more.